Phnom Penh Cambodia Travel Guide

 Offers traditional Khmer dance, shadow puppet performances.
 Experience performing arts heritage.

-Supports classic arts.
+Supports traditional arts.
 Sometimes hosts performances, workshops.
 Check schedule.

 Riverside national theater.
 Hosts various performances, concerts, cultural events.

-Phnom Penh's history extends beyond its recent tragic past, encompassing ancient kingdoms and colonial influence.
+Phnom Penh's history extends beyond its recent tragic past, encompassing ancient kingdoms and from the colonial era influence.

 Many buildings in Daun Penh (Central Market, Post Office Square, Monivong Blvd).
 Walking tours available.